mani4-v/Freshworks-assignment/README.md

 2. More than one client process cannot be allowed to use the same file as a data store at amy given time.

-3. A client process is allowed to access the data store
+3. A client process is allowed to access the data store.

  4.The data store must therefore be thread-safe.
 The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to   response times for accessing the data store.